Pranayy22/ECOBOT---AI-Chatbot/README.md

 - **LinkedIn**: [Your LinkedIn Profile](https://www.linkedin.com/in/YourProfile) *(Update this link)*

 ---
+# ECOBOT - AI Chatbot
+ECOBOT is an intelligent AI Chatbot powered by GPT-4, built with Python and Gradio.
+It provides smart and engaging conversations with users.

 This **README.md** covers everything needed for your ECOBOT project, including installation, setup, usage, and contribution guidelines.
 If you need any more sections or modifications, let me know! 🚀😃